 1. Core Team

-Establish a core team, which will develop and maintain the taxonomy for your organisation, with representation from different teams.
+Establish a core team, which will develop and maintain the taxonomy for your organization, with representation from different teams.
 You will also need one champion sponsor from the leadership team to be a part of this team.
-Because an organisation-wide taxonomy implementation requires significant change management, it won’t move forward unless someone from the leadership team drives the initiative wholeheartedly.
+Because an organization-wide taxonomy implementation requires significant change management, it won’t move forward unless someone from the leadership team drives the initiative wholeheartedly.